-Looking for Halloween sensory ideas?
-Halloween Spaghetti recipe is perfect whether you want to use it for sensory play or serve as a meal.
+Looking for fun Halloween activities for kids?
+This Halloween Spaghetti recipe is perfect whether you want to use it for sensory play or serve as a meal.

 This colorful Halloween pasta is fun and easier to make than I thought.

-When I was little I remember playing Halloween games like touching things while blindfolded, such as spaghetti brains and peeled grape eyeballs.
+When I was younger, I played a game at Halloween parties where you touched things while blindfolded, such as spaghetti brains and peeled grape eyeballs.

 I also remember eating green noodles for dinner at a friend’s house once (but I can’t quite remember why).
 Both of these things sparked the idea for me to try dyeing spaghetti noodles.

-Want more great Halloween activities for kids?
-Don’t miss our Coffee Filter Bats Craft, Spooky Learning Printable Activity Packet and Halloween Movie Marathon Calendar.
+Want more great Halloween themed ideas for kids?
+Don’t miss our Coffee Filter Bats Craft and Spooky Learning Printable Activity Packet.

 How to Make Halloween Spaghetti